benhandy/Tagflow/README.md

 ### Contributing
 Contributions are welcome.
 If you'd like to contribute to TagFlow, please follow these steps:

-Fork the repository.
+1. Fork the repository.

-Create a new branch for your feature or bugfix.
+2. Create a new branch for your feature or bugfix.

-Commit your changes.
+3. Commit your changes.

-Submit a pull request.
+4. Submit a pull request.

-License
+### License
 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ### Contact
-For questions or feedback, please reach out to benhandy9@gmail.com.
+For questions or feedback, please reach out to:  benhandy9@gmail.com.